-Choosing between Capital One Savor One and Quicksilver boils down to your personal spending preferences.
-If you’re a big spender on dining, entertainment and groceries, the Savor One card is the easy overall winner.
-But if you don’t spend a lot in any particular category and prefer straightforward rewards on everything you buy, then go with the Quicksilver card.
+Choosing to get either the Capital One SavorOne Cash Rewards Credit Card or the Capital One Quicksilver Cash Rewards Credit Card boils down to your personal spending preferences.
+If you’re a big spender on dining, entertainment, streaming services and groceries, Capital One SavorOne is the easy overall winner.
+But if you don’t spend a lot in any particular category and prefer straightforward rewards on everything you buy, then go with the Capital One Quicksilver.

-Capital One Savor One and Quicksilver are popular cash back cards for a reason.
-They just happen to have a lot in common, except for their ongoing rewards rates.
-Savor One gives 3% cash back on dining and entertainment, 2% at grocery stores and 1% on all other purchases.
-Quicksilver offers 1.5% cash back on all purchases.
+Both options are popular cash back cards for a reason.
+They happen to have a lot in common, except for their ongoing rewards rates.
+The Capital One SavorOne gives 3% cash back on dining, entertainment, popular streaming services and grocery store purchases, along with 1% back on all other purchases (except for 8% back on tickets from Vivid Seats through January 2023).
+And the Capital One Quicksilver offers 1.5% cash back on all purchases.

 You should also be aware that Capital One offers different versions of each card for different types of users.
-There’s the Quicksilver One card, which charges a $39 annual fee and is designed for people with fair credit.
-And there’s the Savor card, which offers 4% cash back on dining and entertainment and comes with a $95 annual fee.
-It’s better for high-spenders with good or excellent credit.
+There’s the Capital One QuicksilverOne Cash Rewards Credit Card, which charges a $39 annual fee and is designed for people with limited or fair credit.
+Capital One QuicksilverOne also benefits from straightforward cash back rewards by earning you 1.5% cash back on all purchases.
+And there’s the Capital One® Savor® Cash Rewards Credit Card, which offers 4% cash back on dining, entertainment and popular streaming services, 3% back at grocery stores and 1% back on all other purchases, as well as 8% back on tickets at Vivid Seats through January 2023.
+Plus, it features an initial bonus of $300 for spending $3,000 in the first 3 months.
+But it comes with a $95 annual fee.
+It’s better for high-spenders with good credit or better (a score of 700+).